MWDelaney/trellis-github-deployment/README.md

 - 🔑 **Re-set deployment keys on-demand** when you need to change who has access to `staging` or `production`.
 - 📦 **WordPress plugin, core, and theme updates** managed with [Dependabot](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/about-dependabot-version-updates).
 - 📝 **Optionally generates README.md** with deployment status badges and setup instructions.
+- 🚩 **Manage WordPress Dependencies** with issue-ops.
+Install or remove plugins and themes by submitting a GitHub issue.

 ### Optional Additional Workflows